rajeshkhumanthem/GIMMM/README.md

 6) Implement message grouping for strict order messaging (done).
 7) Utility class for message id generation.

-# XMPP Handshake with Google FCM server.
-See xmpp_handshake.txt for a full list of xml messages exchanged between FCM and Phantom.

 # Other Details
 Implemented in C++ using QT framework.